 Very similar to the Bauer Crab, the Camo Crab, is a southern Belize staple.
 Small in size—oftentimes no bigger than a nickel—but big on versatility, the creative folks at SS Flies have created an effective and easy-casting fly.
 The Camo Crab’s body is of contrasting colors and its legs are round.
 Tied into the body is SS Flies’ unique weighting system tied in-house at SS Flies.
 This pattern sinks well and fished with a twitch or two at the right time, any permit angler can have faith this pattern may elicit an eat.

 Not all of Permit Alley’s best patterns were created in southern Belize.
-Yellow Dog’s own Doug McKnight and renowned fly tier created the Danger Muffin from his experience chasing permit in the Caribbean.
-Then he cast the fly to permit in southern Belize…and since, anglers and guides have been much happier.
+Doug McKnight, a renowned fly tier, created the Danger Muffin from his experience chasing permit in the Caribbean.
+Then he cast the fly to permit in southern Belize…and since anglers and guides have been much happier.
 Tied with laser-cut synthetic claws designed by Super Fly’s Pat Cohen and then a body of McKnight’s unique blend of deer hair and rabbit fur, the Danger Muffin is designed to swim while being stripped allowing it to stay in the danger zone longer, which means it is more likely to be eaten.
 This fly can be your wingman anytime for a Belize saltwater flats trip.

 A potpourri of all the best elements of three popular patterns—Bauer, Scotch-Brite, and McFly—the Contraband Crab is the result of Chicone’s experience chasing permit.
 The Contraband tweaks the body and legs of a Bauer, it makes more durable the legs on a Scotch-Brite and reduces the overall size of the McFly.
 The Contraband also uses the Scotch pad to create a realistic texture and look of a mottled crab and the large, central dumbbells help it sink and not rotate on the strip.
 Lastly, the materials in a Contraband hold color very well and can be modified to a different color if necessary.
 Permit junkies headed to southern Belize will be thankful for Chicone’s creativity to re-hash three of the best flies out there into one successful pattern.